TomLouisKeller/contractions/data/expand/README.md

 ## Notes

-\b in regex is a word boundry
+\b in regex is a word boundary

-abiguous:
+ambiguous:
 "he’s" => "he is" / "he has"   (as well as all related contractions such as "he’sn’t") same with "she’s" and "it’s"
 "d’y’all" can be "do you all" or "did you all"